joashnoble/portfolio/README.md

   the viewport.
 - **Back-to-top button** — appears after scrolling, bottom-right.
-- **Timeline markers, project image lightbox, fully responsive layout** — all unchanged from before, just no longer dependent on a PHP backend.
+- **Timeline markers, project image lightbox, fully responsive layout** — all handled client-side, no backend dependency beyond the contact form.

 ## A note on the free tier's limits